liferay/liferay-blade-samples/liferay-gradle/blade.hook.resourcebundle/README.markdown

 # Resource Bundle Hook

-The Resource Bundle Hook sample illustrates the recommended approach to override an application's language keys file for any module that is deployed to Liferay Portal's OSGi runtime (not applicable to Liferay Portal's core language keys).
+The Resource Bundle Hook sample conveys the recommended approach to override an application's language keys file for any module that is deployed to Liferay Portal's OSGi runtime (not applicable to Liferay Portal's core language keys).

 This example overrides the default `add-blog-entry` language key (English and